-In this guide, we will explore some of the techniques we rely on to gain those authentic human insights and emotions and will establish some industry terminology and definitions of some best practices.
+In this guide, we will explore various techniques we rely on to gain those authentic human insights and emotions and will establish some industry terminology and definitions of our preferred best practices.
 We will also examine and explain those methodologies to illustrate how effective they can be in understanding humans, decoding their emotions, and ultimately creating customer experiences that generate brand loyalty and drive future purchasing decisions.